 Mega cities fan China's home prices further in test for policymakers

-BEIJING (Reuters) - New home prices in China grew at a faster pace in January, driven by red-hot demand in the country's mega cities despite several rounds of government cooling measures, leaving policymakers fretting about financial risks.
+BEIJING (Reuters) - New home prices in China grew at a faster pace in January, driven by red-hot demand in the country's mega cities despite several rounds of government cooling measures, raising the challenge for policymakers as they try to curb financial risks.

 Average new home prices in 70 major cities increased 0.3% in January from a month earlier, the fastest growth since September, according to Reuters calculations based on data released by the National Bureau of Statistics.
 That compared with an uptick of 0.1% in December.